What is stress?

 The nervous system

-The autonomic nervous system, the one we have no control over, can be divided in to the parasympathetic and the sympathetic nervous system.
-The sympathetic nervous system is the gas of our car en the parasympathicus the break.
+The autonomic nervous system, the one we have no control over, can be divided into the parasympthetic and the sympathetic nervous system.
+The sympathetic nervous system is bascially the gas of our car and the parasympathicus the break.

-The sympathicus is wide open during acute stress, within 0,05 seconds adrenaline and noradrenaline is rushing through the body to take us anywhere we need.
+The sympathicus releases adrenaline within 0,05 seconds during acute stress.
 When the danger subsides, our body restores and the sympathetic nervous system takes over.
-We recover form this rush of excitement and our body settles down.
+We recover and our body settles down.

-In chronic stress to function we need more man power.
-We call for resources we include the brain.
+In chronic stress, to function we need more man power.
+We call for resources and we include the brain.
 The hypothalamus produces ACTH and signals the hypofyse, whom will produce CRH.
-This will travel to the cortex of the adrenal glands and they will release cortisol into the bloodstream.
+These hormones will travel to the cortex of the adrenal glands and will release cortisol into the bloodstream.
 Cortisol is the stuff we need, it takes about 20 minutes before it enters the bloodstream, now we can keep this speed going.